 What are the costs?

 Because KSVA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and qualified students receive a loaner computer.
+Enrolled families receive the K12 curriculum and qualified students receive a loaner computer.

 What's my role as a parent?

 Middle school is a time when students become more independent, taking on more responsibility and ownership for their learning and working more directly with their teachers.
 But parent involvement is still critical to student success.
 As a parent, you (or another responsible adult you choose) serve as your child's Learning Coach.

 While teachers set the pace of instruction, the Learning Coach helps their student stay on track.
 Parent/Learning Coach involvement is essential for at least 20 hours a week and roughly 50–60 percent of this time is online.
 The initial 4–8 weeks can be intensive as your family settles into a routine.